Brigadier Gerard: Adaptations

 In 1915 a silent film Brigadier Gerard was made, directed by Bert Haldane with Lewis Waller in the title role.

 The French film Un drame sous Napoléon (1921), directed by Gérard Bourgeois, was a film version of the short novel Uncle Bernac.

 A 1927 film with Rod La Rocque as Gerard had the title The Fighting Eagle.

 Eight radio plays adapted from the stories aired on BBC radio in 1954.
 James McKechnie played Gerard.

+In 1954, How the Brigadier Won His Medals was adapted for the Schlitz Playhouse of Stars with Claude Dauphin as Gerard.

 In 1970 The Adventures of Gerard was directed by Jerzy Skolimowski with Peter McEnery playing Gerard.

 Simon Russell Beale read a five-part adaptation on BBC Radio 4 in July 2000.